-- Unless an area has been designated as higher or medium density, the preferred maximum density per hectare is 20 dwellings with a hard cap of 21.5 dwellings. - 2.
-Where medium density has been designated there is a maximum of 30 dwellings per hectare. - 3.
-Where higher density has been designated there is a no dwelling cap per hectare. - 4.
-Medium and higher density development includes terrace/townhouses and apartments. - 5.
+Unless an area has been designated as higher or medium density, the

+R29 preferred maximum density per hectare is 20 dwellings with a hard cap of 21.5 dwellings.

+Where medium density has been designated there is a maximum of 30 dwellings per hectare.
+Where higher density has been designated there is a no dwelling cap per hectare.
+Guidelines Medium and higher density development includes terrace/ townhouses and apartments.
 Larger lots and single dwellings should be provided outside the designated medium and higher density areas.

-- Specialised housing types such as retirement/lifestyle and aged care villages should be integrated into the community and must not be permanently gated.
-Where there is a through road connection with an abutting property, this road connection must be maintained. - 7.
-Specialised housing is encouraged to be located in the designated medium and high density areas. - Dwelling composition should incorporate a mix of 1 and 2 bedroom dwelling types to attract a more diverse population in developments of 10 or more dwellings.
+Specialised housing types such as retirement/lifestyle and aged care villages should be integrated into the community and must not be permanently gated.
+Where there is a through road connection with an abutting property, this road connection must be maintained.